sbitio/ansible-sbhell/README.md

 [Drush](https://github.com/drush-ops/drush) invocations via sbhell.

-It accepts the same parameters as the `sbhell` module above but `command`.
+It accepts the same parameters as the `sbhell` module above.
+In this case `command` is the drush command to run.

 Additional parameters:

  * `executable`: path to drush executable.
 Defaults to 'drush'
- * `args`:' arguments to provide for the command execution.
+ * `args`: arguments to provide for the command execution.
 Defaults to '-y --nocolor'
  * `alias`: Drush alias.
 Defaults to '@none'
  * `command`: Drush command.
 Defaults to 'status'
  * `memory_limit`: PHP memory limit.
 Not set if empty

 ## Example Playbook

-Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:

 ```yaml
 - hosts: localhost